Fatal seronegative visceral leishmaniasis in Portuguese patient

-The abstract details that on admission, he was pyrexial with heptosplenomegaly.
+The abstract details that on admission, he pyrexic with enlarged liver and spleen.
 He was thrombocytopenic (58 · 109/mL) and had a mild neutrophilia.
 CRP was 127 mg/L and albumin was low at 25 g/L. Chest X-ray and bronchoscopy were normal.
 Stains and cultures for Pneumocystis, Cryptococcus and Mycobacterium tuberculosis were negative.
 Initially, he was treated presumptively for community-acquired pneumonia and PCP.
 Fever resolved and he was commenced on HAART.
 His condition again deteriorated with worsening thrombocytopenia, hypoalbuminaemia and oedema and respiratory distress.
 Plasma tested positive for both EBV and HHV8 DNA by PCR.
 Castlemans disease was suspected.

-Although Leishmania and HIV co-infection, is rare in the UK, it is increasingly frequent elsewhere, and could arguably be considered an AIDS defining illness, as immune suppression can activate previously latent infection, and HAART reduces risk of relapse after leishmaniasis treatment.
+Although leishmania and HIV co-infection is rare in the UK, it is increasingly frequent elsewhere.
+It could arguably be considered an AIDS defining illness, as immune suppression can activate previously latent infection, and HAART reduces risk of relapse after leishmaniasis treatment.

 The most accurate diagnosis in HIV-positive patients is obtained by using PCR.